marcel-chwialkowski/DSZAnalysisThesis/README.md

 # DSZAnalysis
-Probability Bounds Analysis of Neural Networks in Julia.
+Dempster-Shafer Zonotopic Probability Bounds Analysis of Neural Networks in Julia.

 Code (see notebooks in the examples directory) to reproduce the examples of:
 [A Zonotopic Dempster-Shafer Approach to the Quantitative Verification of Neural Networks, Eric Goubault, Sylvie Putot, 2024](https://hal.science/hal-04546350).